Mount Binuluan: Possible eruptions

 A possible phreatic or steam eruption was reported from Mount Binuluan in 1952, during which a sulfur-rich debris flow killed a dozen people.
 Details about the eruption in 1952 are still scant.
-In 2007 and 2008, some 90- and 100-year-old elders in Brgy.
-Tulgao in Tinglayan said the loss of life in 1952 was caused by an eruption during a typhoon followed with the collapse of a natural earth bank below Sugo-oc fumarole field, high on the northern side of the Bunog River.
+In 2007 and 2008, some 90- and 100-year-old elders in Barangay Tulgao in Tinglayan said the loss of life in 1952 was caused by an eruption during a typhoon followed with the collapse of a natural earth bank below Sugo-oc fumarole field, high on the northern side of the Bunog River.
 The consequent mudslide buried a few houses below near the villages of Dananao and Sumadel, Tinglayan, killing maybe 12 people or thereabouts.

 In 2007 and 2008, people in southern Kalinga around Binuluan spoke of an 'eruption' at Sugo-oc in 1986 or 1987.
-During the Abra earthquake at 20:16 hours on Sunday, January 13, 2008, buildings in Tinglayan shook and windows rattled for about 10 seconds.
+During the Abra earthquake at 20:16 hours on January 13, 2008, buildings in Tinglayan shook and windows rattled for about 10 seconds.

-There were reports about that earthquake of 1986, which was felt also felt throughout the municipality of Lubuagan, was simultaneous with an eruption at Sugo-oc resulting in the ejection of ash and rock.
+There were reports about that earthquake of 1986, which was felt also felt throughout Lubuagan, was simultaneous with an eruption at Sugo-oc resulting in the ejection of ash and rock.
 Three people in Dananao village were killed by the ejected rocks.
 Because of these, there was a large migration out of the village with the Dananao people taking possession of a land along the Tubuk-to-Aurora Road in eastern Kalinga and resettling there.